Beaten up BNY Mellon attracts Buffett, Hawkins and Yacktman

 Over the past year, Berkshire has increased its stake almost 10 times to 18.7 million shares.
 Yacktman’s stake has more than tripled to 7.8 million shares while Hawkins has increased his firm’s position by 28 percent to 44.2 million shares, U.S. regulatory filings show.

-Yacktman, who has a concentrated bet on consumer stocks, said the BNY Mellon investment is a reflection of spreading money over several positions in the financial services industry.

-“It’s not a huge position for us,” Yacktman said.
-At the end of June, BNY Mellon shares accounted for 0.78 percent of the Yacktman Focused Fund and 1.18 percent in the Yacktman Fund.

-Other value-oriented investors buying more BNY Mellon shares include Artisan Partners LP, First Eagle Investment Management and Mario Gabelli’s GAMCO Investors Inc, which have increased their stakes by 97 percent, 46 percent and 25 percent, respectively, over the past year.
+Other value-oriented investors piling in include Artisan Partners LP, First Eagle Investment Management and Mario Gabelli’s GAMCO Investors Inc, which have increased their stakes by 97 percent, 46 percent and 25 percent, respectively, over the past year.

 BNY Mellon and other trust and custody banks are operating in a subdued earnings environment because of ultra-low interest rates and declining global capital market activity.